Thursday, 30 May 2024

 Today is Yom Ha'atazmaut aka Independence Day marks a day of national celebrations, a rejoicing in the precious and beautiful gifts of life, extolling the virtues of community, religious tolerance, positive inclusivity and, above all, enduring love for our fellow man, woman and child.
 For these were the qualities Israel have always held dear, the natural quest and striving for peace, reconciliation and just being at one with each other.
 We know we have the capacity to reach out and extend the hand of friendship and understanding, to look out for our families, to cherish them with all our heart and just get on with each other.

 From the empty wastelands of 1948, there emerged one of the most astonishing countries most of us had ever seen.
 In the beginning there was nothing, just small clusters of primitive buildings and untapped potential, golden nuggets of promise and an architectural magnificence that would take the breath away.
-Where before there was nothing now there would be something tangible, a stunning example of the possible which had grown from the depths of the impossible.
+Where before there was nothing, now there would be something tangible, a stunning example of the possible which had grown from the depths of the impossible.

-In Israel this is well and truly Independence Day where the children of the world run around Tel Aviv, Jerusalem, Haifa, Jaffa, Petah Tikva and Eilat as if released from the devastating burdens of war, death, destruction and agonising alienation.
+In Israel, this is well and truly Independence Day where the children of the world run around Tel Aviv, Jerusalem, Haifa, Jaffa, Petah Tikva and Eilat as if released from the devastating burdens of war, death, destruction and agonising alienation.
 We live in a world that cares passionately about Israel but has no idea how to solve this calamitous, ongoing crisis.
 We cry and weep over death and countless examples of broken families and hearts, the gruesome and bloodthirsty sight of fallen soldiers and despair of Hamas, a vile terrorist network who continue to inflict the most barbaric brutality on the loveliest country of Israel.

 Decades of hatred, vilification, persecution, purgatory and grief have settled on the Middle East for seemingly ages but Israel continues to be seen as the evil villains of the piece.
 But for how much longer?
 This should be a day for dancing in the streets, ecstatic parties and street festivals, gathering together to acknowledge a day that should be treasured.
 Instead, Israel finds itself horribly and psychologically scarred, traumatised and tortured with doubt and fear, longing to just going about their everyday lives without being subjected to the unbearable sound of thumping bombs and explosions, deadly rockets falling unforgivably on the sweet land of honey, Eretz Israel.